exakat/exakat-docs/Reference/Rules/Portability/IconvTranslit.rst

 .. meta::
 	:description:
-		Iconv With Translit: The transliteration feature of iconv() depends on the underlying system to support it.
+		Iconv With Translit: The transliteration feature of iconv() depends on the underlying operating system to support it.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Iconv With Translit
-	:twitter:description: Iconv With Translit: The transliteration feature of iconv() depends on the underlying system to support it
+	:twitter:description: Iconv With Translit: The transliteration feature of iconv() depends on the underlying operating system to support it
 	:twitter:creator: @exakat
 	:twitter:image:src: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:image: https://www.exakat.io/wp-content/uploads/2020/06/logo-exakat.png
 	:og:title: Iconv With Translit
 	:og:type: article
-	:og:description: The transliteration feature of iconv() depends on the underlying system to support it :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Iconv With Translit.html
+	:og:description: The transliteration feature of iconv() depends on the underlying operating system to support it :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Iconv With Translit.html
 	:og:locale: en
-The transliteration feature of `iconv() <https://www.php.net/iconv>`_ depends on the underlying system to support it.
+The transliteration feature of `iconv() <https://www.php.net/iconv>`_ depends on the underlying operating system to support it.

+Sometimes, the operating system doesn't have the needed dataset to do the conversion, and produces this `error <https://www.php.net/error>`_.

 This feature is also a portability issue.

 .. code-block:: php